Importing playlists is easy in Roon! In most cases it happens automatically as long as you have your

 Then, just enable iTunes Import and you're good to go!
 Your iTunes playlists will show up in Roon.

-If you're having trouble importing your iTunes library in Roon, or you're not seeing your playlists, give this article
+If you're having trouble importing your iTunes library in Roon, or you're not seeing your playlists, give

 Playlists you have marked as a Favorite in your TIDAL account will appear in your Playlists in Roon.